Getting started with CodeGrade Standalone¶

 Setting up your assignment¶

 By clicking the icon on an assignment you enter the assignment management page.
-This page allows you to set up groups, run linters, start plagiarism runs, and add or edit the rubric.
+This page allows you to set up groups, start plagiarism runs, and add or edit the rubric, and set up automatic testing.

 On the “General” page you can edit several general options.
 You can also select a group set to use, if you decide to make an assignment a group assignment.
 Furthermore you can set bonus points.